nippur72/RiotTS/README.md

 - Write elements as TypeScript classes
 - Extend the `Riot.Element` class
 - Use `@template` to define the template string or load it from URL
-- create instances of the element programmatically with `className.createElement()`.

 A class-element:
 - can have private properties/fields